dannyvassallo/insta_scrape/README.md

 The instagram swiss army knife.
 Restores all deprecated hashtag functionality and grants public api access from instagram's front end without any of the authorization.

+With `include_meta_data: true`, you can return a posts image, link, text, date, username, hi_res_image, and likes.
+See the examples and usage pages for different methods and how to use them.

 #### Note [ *PLEASE READ* ]

 The number of results may vary when using certain methods as this *IS NOT* an official endpoint.